-1. Energy efficiency can defer transmission and distribution system and generation investments28 be useful in dealing with grid constraints, both assisting in reliability and by deferring more expensive supply side investments.29 California was a pioneer over 20 years ago in an early transmission and distribution (T&D) deferral project.
-Pacific Gas & Electric Company (PG&E) developed the "Delta project" that produced sufficient energy efficiency savings to defer a planned substation for several years.30 After that initial effort, little attention was paid to the role of efficiency in deferring T&D projects and understanding the value offered by such deferrals.
+1. Energy efficiency can defer transmission and distribution system and generation investments be useful in dealing with grid constraints, both assisting in reliability and by deferring more expensive supply side investments.
+California was a pioneer over 20 years ago in an early transmission and distribution (T&D) deferral project.
+Pacific Gas & Electric Company (PG&E) developed the "Delta project" that produced sufficient energy efficiency savings to defer a planned substation for several years.
+After that initial effort, little attention was paid to the role of efficiency in deferring T&D projects and understanding the value offered by such deferrals.

-Energy efficiency, targeted in location and by load shapes, can alifornia is again seeking to use energy efficiency as a T&D resource, partially in response to the decommissioning of the San Onofre Nuclear Generating Station (SONGS), but also as part of a larger energy efficiency locational targeting effort.
-In 2013, the CPUC directed the IOUs to adjust their energy efficiency portfolios to target transmission-constrained areas affected by the outage of SONGS and more broadly, noting that it may be appropriate to accelerate overall programs targeted regionally or by customer groups.31 In response, the IOUs have begun several pilots, all of which include increasing use of sophisticated analytics and smart grid data.
-Southern California Edison has launched a Preferred Resource Pilot to test and demonstrate the capacity of energy efficiency (and other preferred resources) to provide local grid reliability within a defined area on an integrated basis in place of conventional power plants.32 PG&E has selected four projects, using its current efficiency programs, but with significantly larger incentives and additional marketing.33 These efforts have identified challenges in working across traditional utility organizational structures that typically have system planners operating in isolation from demand management and energy efficiency staff.
-Utility system planners are often uncomfortable with the perceived level of uncertainty in non-wires solutions as compared with poles and wires.34 default values to fully capture the locational value of such projects.36 PG&E is developing tools that can project "distributed" marginal pricing (DMP) at the circuit or even customer level, with far greater precision than the locational marginal pricing (i.e., avoided costs) used currently to evaluate demand-side management (DSM) programs.37 Analytical tools are also able to model the impact of large individual customers on specific substations and target energy savings to reduce those impacts.
+Energy efficiency, targeted in location and by load shapes, can transmission-constrained areas affected by the outage of SONGS and more broadly, noting that it may be appropriate to accelerate overall programs targeted regionally or by customer groups.
+In response, the IOUs have begun several pilots, all of which include increasing use of sophisticated analytics and smart grid data.
+Southern California Edison has launched a Preferred Resource Pilot to test and demonstrate the capacity of energy efficiency (and other preferred resources) to provide local grid reliability within a defined area on an integrated basis in place of conventional power plants.
+PG&E has selected four projects, using its current efficiency programs, but with significantly larger incentives and additional marketing.
+These efforts have identified challenges in working across traditional utility organizational structures that typically have system planners operating in isolation from demand management and energy efficiency staff.
+Utility system planners are often uncomfortable with the perceived level of uncertainty in non-wires solutions as compared with poles and wires.